 The standard corporate tax rate for legal entities entities is 16% for Romanian and foreign companies operating through a permanent establishment in Romania.

-Micro-companies are subject to a reduced corporate tax.
+Micro-enterprises are subject to a reduced corporate tax.

 VAT in Romania